monishkajha17/Temperature-Monitoring-System-using-IoT/README.md

     <p>
       To set up the circuit we will need all of the above mentioned hardware components, and we need to follow steps for setting up of circuit:
       <ul>
-      <li>Take the arduino uno board and connect the LM35 by connecting its ground pin to ground port of the board,then connect the voltage supply(Vs) to the 5V port on the board and then connect the Vout pin of LM35 to the A0 port on the port.Hence, the connection of temperature sensor is finished.</li>
+      <li>Take the arduino uno board and connect the LM35 by connecting its ground pin to ground port of the board,then connect the voltage supply(Vs) to the 5V port on the board and then connect the Vout pin of LM35 to the A0 port on the board.Hence, the connection of temperature sensor is finished.</li>
+      <li>Now, we will connect the 2*16 LCD display to the arduino board, the 2*16 LCD display contains 16 pins which are conncted to digital pins on the arduino board, in which the the parallel combination of VSS(pin 1) and VCC(pin2) in series with 330 ohm resistor is connected to GND port on digital port side,the other pins are connected to the board.
+Hence the connection of LCD disolay is finished.</li>
     </p>
   </div>